-Need to go to Urgent Care if in need of medical attention for non-life-threatening injuries like stitches or suspected infection.
+- Need to go to Urgent Care if in need of medical attention for non-life-threatening injuries like stitches or suspected infection.

 - Need to call 911 or go to the Emergency Room if an injury has gotten serious or is life threatening (like bleeding too much, losing consciousness, etc.) .

 Self-harm is a coping strategy for many people when they are trying to deal with overwhelming emotions, numbness, stressful situations or personal issues.
-Self-harm isn’t a mental illness, but it’s a sign that someone might need some help coping with a situation or an underlying mental health issue.
+Self-harm isn’t a mental illness itself, but it is a sign that someone might need some help coping with a situation or an underlying mental health issue.

 Self-harm can lead to other health complications, scarring and feelings of shame or regret.
 For this reason, help might start with a family doctor, mental health professional, a friend or a trusted adult.

 If it is a friend you are concerned about, they may resist help or not even recognize that they need it.
 They might need you to make the first step.
 Talk to them, listen without judgement, and encourage them to seek help from a doctor.
 If you are not sure what to do, you might want to tell an adult you trust that you are worried about your friend.
 Remember that you cannot “force” someone to get help if they’re not ready, but you can suggest and try to help connect them to resources.